-Start your fall by dropping by the 23rd Elk Fest for the annual elk “rut”.
+Start your fall by dropping by the Elk Fest for the annual elk “rut”.
 Estes Park becomes full of the evocative call of this majestic beast during the early days of autumn.
 It signals the start of the rutting season when the bull elks leave the wilderness to show up to our society and fight for affection.

-It all began 20 years ago, when the community developers took advantage of the huge gathering of people and even those only enjoying the view from their windows, by organizing the very first Elk Fest.
+It all began over 20 years ago, when the community developers took advantage of the huge gathering of people and even those only enjoying the view from their windows, by organizing the very first Elk Fest.
 It has become a yearly celebration in Larimer County since then, delighting new attendees every season.

-- Live music including Avenhart and Cass Clayton.
+- Live music including Avenhart and Cass Clayton

-There is also a concurrent run/walk race event happening called the Rut Run 5K.
+On stage live entertainment from some mainstream Colorado bands that offer country, rock, and bluegrass music is also present to light up the park on both days.
+There’s also a concurrent run/walk race event happening called the Rut Run 5K.
 It’s not part of the festival but happening around the same time.

 Estes Park Accommodations

-Address: Estes Park, CO
+Address: Estes Park, CO 80517

-Date: Saturday – Sunday | October 2 – 3, 2021
+Date: Saturday – Sunday | TBD 2024